Software testing

 Based on this, we can easily see that we don’t have any tests covering

-is a multiple of 15.
+the condition where n is a multiple of 15.
 The red line indicates a

 lack of statement-level coverage, while the yellow line shows a